Ford's Southampton Transit factory closure 'devastating'

 He said: "It's extremely bad news, especially for those who have young families.

 "How are they going to manage?
 Is Ford going to keep up their commitment to keep their pensions going and are they going to ensure these workers are being looked after?

 "The production in that place goes back a very long time.
-In fact a lot of us are very proud we actually used to work with people who built the first Spitfires there."'Workhorse of Britain'
+In fact a lot of us are very proud we actually used to work with people who built the first Spitfires there."

 John Denham, Labour MP for Southampton Itchen, said workers had been "let down".

 He said: "For years the Southampton-built Transit has been the workhorse of British business.
 White van man drives a Transit.

 "Now white van man will only be able to buy a Transit from Turkey."

 Mr Denham said he would be asking ministers what they had done to try and make Ford change its mind.

 He also called on the government and local councils to set up a taskforce to help those who would lose their jobs.

 Leader of Southampton City Council, Richard Williams, said: "It's an absolute kick in the teeth, there's no question about that.